 For many years, Woodbridge Plumbing, Inc has been staffed at 20 employees, which the owners feel is a great number, as they are large enough to take care of the work they get, but not so large that they could lose control of the quality of the work being done in their name.
 Many of the employees have been with the company over ten years, and several over twenty.
 They are proud of their low turnover rate, which they attribute to treating their employees with respect, to educating them so they can further their knowledge in this field, to paying them a decent wage with bonuses during the year, and for being there to help them through personal situations that come along.

 Before they sold Woodbridge Plumbing, Inc in the Fall of 2006, the Kreutzers commented, “Over the years we have often asked ourselves if we would go into business again – with the long hours, the 24/7 involvement, the 3 AM emergency calls or the disrupted Thanksgiving dinners for Tom in the early years, Anne doing payroll in the hospital after the birth of yet another son, or finishing up bookkeeping at midnight after homework, baths and bedtime stories have been finished – and the answer has always come back a resounding yes!
 We have loved going to work every morning, thoroughly enjoyed the thousands of people we have met either in person or over the phone, and been proud of the way we have treated our customers and the work we have done in our community.
 As we hand over the reins of Woodbridge Plumbing, Inc. to two long-time employees, Willie Johnson and Tommy Wood, we feel great satisfaction in having created and sustained a business that has fed many families, taken care of tens of thousands of plumbing repairs, supported numerous groups in our community and enjoyed it all the while.”
-While Tom will move on to new pursuits, Anne continues to work for the new owners, as she loves her job and is not ready to retire.
+Since then, Tom and Anne have both moved onto new pursuits

 Willie and Tommy will continue Woodbridge Plumbing’s mission of providing top-quality plumbing and excellent customer service, as they have already been a long-time integral part of our decades-long tradition.